-My own views on HS2 are well known: I campaigned against the project before I was elected, and voted against it when I had the opportunity to in the House.
+My own views on HS2 are well known: I campaigned against the project before I was elected in 201, and voted against it when I had the opportunity to in the House.
 I agree that to destroy ancient woodland for the project would be a form of ecological vandalism.
 In addition, the cost of the project continues to rocket while HS2 continue to fail to engagement and be transparent to my constituents and Members of Parliament.

 I recently raised my concerns on the project in a debate in Westminster Hall:

 With that in mind, Mr Hosie, I endorse wholeheartedly everything said by the first three speakers, and particularly my right hon.
 Friend the Member for South Northamptonshire (Andrea Leadsom), who truly eviscerated the business case for HS2.
 I politely disagree with the right hon.
 Member for Birmingham, Hodge Hill (Liam Byrne).
 I do not feel that £100 billion is worth some jobs in Birmingham; there may be ways to assist with employment in Birmingham other than by spending £100 billion of taxpayers’ money.
 [Interruption.]
 I do not have time to go through all his arguments in detail, but I look forward to talking to him firmly about it later.